MXNXV-ERR/SQL_SCRIPTS/Exercise-I(NEW).md

  &ensp;Display a message displaying how many employees were awarded the increase.<br>

+## a)Mention the constraints neatly.
+- PRIMARY KEY CONSTRAINT
+    - EMPLOYEE : SSN
+    - PROJECT : PROJ_NO
+    - ASSIGN : SSN,PROJ_NO
+    - DEPARTMENT : DEPT_NO
+- REFRENTIAL CONSTRAINTS
+    - EMPLOYEE DEPT_NO REFERENCES DEPARTMENT DEPT_ NO
+    - ASSIGN SSN REFERENCES EMPLOYEE SSN
+    - ASSIGN PROJ_NO REFERENCES PROJECT PROJ_NO

  ## d)Create the tables, insert suitable tuples (min 6 each) and perform the following operations in SQL
  ### Creating table employee,project,assign,department